jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 In other languages, globalities usually contain a large amount of code, because it’s not easy to handle many globalities.
 In symbol it’s easier to manage globalities and whenever you need the effect of having a small, local, globality (or software component), you can easily use a globality.

 This is also an invitation to making a more refined division in software components.
-You can not only easily work with a division in more components.
+You cannot only easily work with a division in more components.
 You can also embed software components.
 And you can refinedly control referencing existing instances of software components.

 The child globality in the picture above can only access things global inside itself.
-It can not access the global things of its parent globality.
+It cannot access the global things of its parent globality.

 #### Pentagons not Exchangable with Triangles and Circles